selenalarson/selenalarson.github.io/_posts/2013-03-16-uber-strike-in-sf.markdown

 <strong>Uber San Francisco drivers strike over benefits, treatment
 </strong><p>
-Last Friday, Uber drivers congregated outside the offices of the transportation startup in SOMA, parking their cars in outrage at the treatment they receive. <!--more-->Almost 30 drivers took part in the protest that happened during rush hour on March 15 and continued into the weekend.
+Last Friday, Uber drivers congregated outside the offices of the transportation startup in SOMA, parking their cars in outrage at the treatment they receive.
+Almost 30 drivers took part in the protest that happened during rush hour on March 15 and continued into the weekend.

 Drivers <u><a href="http://www.youtube.com/watch?feature=player_embedded&amp;v=b-IiEgF0JiI">told the media</a></u> they are upset about treatment they are receiving from the company including a lack of a company insurance policy and not receiving tips.
 Uber’s drivers aren’t licensed as a limousine service or taxi company and have seen their fair share of <u><a href="http://thenextweb.com/insider/2012/11/14/class-action-lawsuit-filed-against-uber-by-san-francisco-taxicab-drivers-citing-unfair-business-competition/">legal dustups</a></u> in the past.